Douglas MacArthur: Honors and awards

 MacArthur was the subject of two different legal tender commemorative coins in the Philippines in 1947.
-Filipino coins of MacArthur were also struck in 1980, the 100th anniversary of his birth and in 2014, the 70th anniversary of the Leyte landings.
+Filipino coins of MacArthur were also struck in 1980, the 100th anniversary of his birth, and in 2014, the 70th anniversary of the Leyte landings.

+The MacArthur Memorial in Norfolk consists of three buildings containing nine museum galleries.
+At its heart is a sunken circular crypt with two marble sarcophagi, one for MacArthur, the other for Jean.
+The MacArthur Chambers in Brisbane, Australia, hosts the MacArthur Museum on the 8th floor where MacArthur had his office.
+The Dai-Ichi Seimei Building in Tokyo has preserved MacArthur's 6th floor office as it was from 1945 to 1951.
+The city of Incheon erected a statue of MacArthur in Jayu Park in 1957.

 MacArthur earned over 100 military decorations from the U.S. and other countries including the Medal of Honor, the French Legion of Honour and Croix de guerre, the Order of the Crown of Italy, the Order of Orange-Nassau from the Netherlands, the Honorary Knight Grand Cross of the Order of the Bath from Australia, and the Order of the Rising Sun with Paulownia Flowers, Grand Cordon from Japan.

 MacArthur was enormously popular with the American public.
 Streets, public works, children, and even a dance step were named after him.
-He was named Gallup's Most Admired Person in 1946 and 1947 and Gallup's Most Admired Man in 1951.
+In 1955, his promotion to General of the Armies was proposed in Congress, but the proposal was shelved.
+He was named Gallup's Most Admired Person in 1946 and 1947 and Most Admired Man in 1951.
 A 1961 Time article said that "to Filipinos, MacArthur [was] a hero without flaw".
-In 1955, his promotion to General of the Armies was proposed in Congress, but the proposal was shelved.
+In 1961 MacArthur traveled to Manila one final time and was greeted by a cheering crowd of two million.

-Since 1987, the General Douglas MacArthur Leadership Awards are presented annually by the United States Army on behalf of the General Douglas MacArthur Foundation to recognize officers who have demonstrated "duty, honor, country" in their professional lives and in service to their communities.

-Since 1989, the U.S. Army Cadet Command on behalf of the General Douglas MacArthur Foundation annually presents the MacArthur Award to the eight best U.S. Army ROTC programs in the country.
-The award is based on a combination of the performance by the school and its ROTC's commanding officers to support the program, its cadets' performance and standing on the command's National Order of Merit List, and its cadet retention rate.

-The MacArthur Leadership Award at the Royal Military College of Canada is awarded to the graduating officer cadet who demonstrates outstanding leadership performance based on the credo of Duty-Honor-Country and potential for future military service.
+Since 1987, the General Douglas MacArthur Leadership Awards are presented annually by the US Army on behalf of the General Douglas MacArthur Foundation to recognize officers who have demonstrated "duty, honor, country".
+Since 1989, the U.S. Army Cadet Command on behalf of the General Douglas MacArthur Foundation annually presents the MacArthur Award to the eight best U.S. Army ROTC programs.
+The MacArthur Leadership Award at the Royal Military College of Canada is awarded to the graduating officer cadet who demonstrates outstanding leadership performance.